Jan Stæchmann

 Jan Stæchmann (born 5 June 1966 in Kolding, Denmark) is a former professional motorcycle speedway rider and manager of the Danish national team.
 He earned 13 caps for the Denmark national speedway team.

 Career

-In 1991, he won the British League Division Two Riders Championship, held on 14 September at Brandon Stadium.
+In 1991, Stæchmann won the British League Division Two Riders Championship, held on 14 September at Brandon Stadium.

-He led Denmark to the 2006 Speedway World Cup and 2008 Speedway World Cup, as well as the 2010 U21 Team World Championship.
+Stæchmann led Denmark to the 2006 Speedway World Cup and 2008 Speedway World Cup, as well as the 2010 U21 Team World Championship.

-In the British leagues he most notably rode for Wolverhampton Wolves but also rode for Long Eaton Invaders, Hull Vikings, Oxford Cheetahs and Stoke Potters.
+In the British leagues, Stæchmann most notably rode for Wolverhampton Wolves but also rode for Long Eaton Invaders, Hull Vikings, Oxford Cheetahs and Stoke Potters.

-Joined commercial rights holders BSI Speedway (IMG) on their media production team as broadcast co-commentator for 2011 and 2012.
+Stæchmann joined commercial rights holders BSI Speedway (IMG) on their media production team as broadcast co-commentator for 2011 and 2012.
 He had a short stint as team manager for Swindon Robins at end of 2011, and Peterborough Panthers 2012 until mid 2013.

-Works freelance for Danish TV station TV3 Sport whom he joined in 2014, as broadcast commentator on Speedway Grand Prix and Speedway World Cup.
+Stæchmannworks freelance for Danish TV station TV3 Sport whom he joined in 2014, as broadcast commentator on Speedway Grand Prix and Speedway World Cup.

-Member of FIM's Track Racing Bureau since 2013.
+Stæchmann is a member of FIM's Track Racing Bureau since 2013.